 Cellulitis is Treated with Antibiotics

 CELLULITIS, and similar infections, are frequent complications of lymphedema.
-These infections must be treated promptly to prevent the infection from spreading, and to minimize any further tissue damage.
+These infections must be treated promptly to prevent the infection from spreading throughout the body and to minimize any further tissue damage.

 The term SEPSIS is an illness in which the body has a severe response to bacteria and other germs.
 Prompt diagnosis and treatment of this condition is important because one-third of people who get sepsis die from it.